Small businesses are still in danger, facing an increasing number of attacks in 2022

 To prevent such losses, business owners need to take better care of their business’s online security.
 A company’s cybersecurity begins first and foremost with its employees.
 According to public reports, the average employee has access to over 11 million files.
 The information that they have access to can vary from financial information or customer data to the secrets of their company's development.
 Cybercriminals are aware of this, which is why most attacks on companies are conducted through its employees, who are often untrained in the cyber-risks associated with their role.

-Kaspersky researchers have collected data on the most frequent attacks faced by small and medium-sized businesses around the world and found that the total number of attacks between January-April 2022 has increased significantly compared to the previous year.
+Kaspersky researchers have collected data on the most frequent attacks faced by small and medium-sized businesses around the world and found that the total number of attacks between January-March 2022 has increased significantly compared to the previous year.
 In 2022, the number of Trojan-PSW (Password Stealing Ware) detections increased by almost a quarter compared to the same period in 2021 一 4,003,323 compared to 3,029,903.
 Trojan-PSW is a malware that steals passwords, along with other account information, which then allows attackers to gain access to the corporate network and steal sensitive information.

-Another popular attack tool used on small businesses is Internet attacks, specifically, web pages with redirects to exploits, sites containing exploits and other malicious programs, botnet C&C centers, etc. The number of these attacks also increased in the first trimester of 2022.
-In comparison to 32,500,000 infections in 2021, Kaspersky researchers detected almost 35,400,000 in the first four months of 2022.
+Another popular attack tool used on small businesses is Internet attacks, specifically, web pages with redirects to exploits, sites containing exploits and other malicious programs, botnet C&C centers, etc. The number of these attacks also increased in the first quarter of 2022.
+In comparison to 32,500,000 infections in 2021, Kaspersky researchers detected almost 35,400,000 in the first three months of 2022.
 Indonesia, the United States, Peru and Egypt were hit particularly hard by web malware with the number of attacks in those countries increasing several times over the past year.

 With the shift towards remote working, many companies have introduced the Remote Desktop Protocol (RDP), a technology that enables computers on the same corporate network to be linked together and accessed remotely, even when the employees are at home.
 It isn’t an unusual technology anymore as having remote workers has become the new norm for many businesses.
 But this puts the security of their devices and the corporate systems of a business in danger, as RDP is of particular interest to cybercriminals.
 With RDP in place, if the attacker gains access to the corporate network, they can then conduct fraud on any of the business’s computers that have been linked.
 The overall number of attacks on RDP has decreased slightly, but not in all countries.
-For example, in the first trimester of 2021 there were about 47.5 million attacks in the U.S., whereas for the same period in 2022 the number had risen to 51 million.
+For example, in the first quarter of 2021 there were about 47.5 million attacks in the U.S., whereas for the same period in 2022 the number had risen to 51 million.

 TOP 5 countries attacked through RDP between January and March 2022